fundiwaev/fundiwaev/README.md

 # ⚡ FundiwaEV

-> **Open-Source Electric Vehicle Innovation for Africa**
+> **Electric Vehicle Innovation for Africa**

-Welcome to **FundiwaEV** — an open-source initiative dedicated to building EV software, hardware tools, and educational resources tailored for Africa’s mobility future.
+Welcome to **FundiwaEV** — an initiative dedicated to building EV software, hardware tools, and educational resources tailored for Africa’s mobility future.
 We’re making EV development **transparent, modular, and community-driven**.
+In simple terms, building from scratch.

 ---